data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ![output12](/img/posts/output12.png "output12")

 This kind of information is very useful for a business as now they know how much to spend and on what media to increase sales, not waste money and time anymore.
 If I had more time, I would look more at the linearity assumptions and would made some transformations and use ***LOOCV***(Leave-One-Out Cross-Validation) to choose the right model.
-This would to further imporve the model performance meaning more accurate preditions.
+This would further improve the model performance meaning more accurate predictions.

-Most of the things I showed here I leart from the book 'An Introduction to Statistical Learning' by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshiriani
+Most of the things I showed here I learnt from the book 'An Introduction to Statistical Learning' by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshiriani

 Photo source: slidebean/Unsplash